AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_journal.md

 - 2025-09-25

-  Constructed a search function in for one of my "cases", uses enumerate to list at positive search.
+  I've started constructing my code: Menu base and have outlined functions for Monitoring options.
+Central methods will be starting monitoring and also starting alert
-  Created a function that calculates average of ages with help of python library and AI Learnt about ternary expression which is a compact if/else one line statement, used it to create a function for clearing the terminal at inputs
+  Created a function with advice from AI about ternary expression, which is a compact if/else one line statement, used it to create a function for clearing the terminal at inputs

 - 2025-09-29

-  Updated my repo with separate folders per file function within the code and also created several .md files for documentation
+  Updated my repo with separate folders per file function within the code and also created several .md files for documentation.

-  I've started constructing my code: Menu base and have outlined functions for Monitoring options
+  I now have a main folder, here my main will be executed in its own file and also a seperate file with functions for the menu or general tasks within the program.
+  The other folder will contain a file for my class (or classses depending on progression) where i will

 - 2025-09-30